 We want to bring you on service, we’d like nothing better.
 While choosing to be a do-not-resuscitate/do-not-intubate (DNR/DNI) is more in line with the hospice philosophy, it is not mandatory for joining.
 We can work with you to help you understand why undergoing a code may not ultimately be in your best interest when you are terminally ill.
 But you don’t have to rush your acceptance to come on board.

 Myth #6 – Hospice is a place

-Although inpatient facilities like the Hospice Atlanta Center exist, in reality, hospice is an agglomeration of terrific services.
+Although inpatient facilities exist, in reality, hospice is an agglomeration of terrific services.
 Hospice helps terminal patients achieve symptom relief and peace with the dying process.
 With different levels of care, hospice services can be provided in the home, assisted living facilities, nursing homes or in a hospice inpatient facility.
 Routine home care and continuous home care can be provided at home while respite care and general inpatient care can be provided in an inpatient facility.